xobs/ax2xx-code/README.md

 NCMD:   NAND command.
 The command to send comes from this table:

         | WRA2 1CCC |
-            W - command is a write
+            C - Simple command, from the table below
-            R - command is a read
+            1 - Send an initial command byte
-            A - If set, sends a four-byte "Address" field 2 - Add a fifth "Address" byte and add a post-address command 1 - Send an initial command byte
+            2 - Add a post-address command after sending the address A - Send ADDRs before performing read or write W - Write data
-            C - Command, from the table below
+            R - Read data

         Note: Setting R and W together will crash the card.
 If neither is set, then neither a read nor a write is performed, but the command will still be sent.

-        Note: If "W" or "R" are set, then an initial "CLE" is set, and "2" has no effect.

-        Note: If sending "A" and "2" but not "W" or "R", then the engine will send one command and five address bytes, but no second command byte.
+        Note: If "A" is not set, then "2" will have no effect.

+    - Simple Command Table -
      CMD | Result
      ----+-------------------------
        0 | nop
-       1 | nop
+       1 | Reset: [CMD 0xff]
-       2 | Read ID (CLE 0x90 / ALE 0x00 / read)
+       2 | Read ID: [CMD 0x90] / [ADDR 0x00] / READ[8]
-       3 | Read 528 bytes
+       3 | Read: [CMD 0x00] / [ADDRs] / READ[528]
-       4 | CMD 0x60 / [4 addrs] / 0xd0
+       4 | Erase: [CMD 0x60 / [ADDRs] / [CMD 0xd0]
-       5 | CMD 0x80 / [4 addrs] / write 528 bytes
+       5 | Write: [CMD 0x80] / [ADDRs] / WRITE[528] / [CMD 0x10]
-       6 | CMD 0x70
+       6 | Status: [CMD 0x70] / READ
-       7 | nop
+       7 | Complex command (Use NCMD[3:7] for command description)
-    0x47 | Read 527 bytes without any CMDs
-    0x87 | Write 527 bytes without any CMDs
-    0x6f | CMD [NTYP1] / [4 addrs] / read 527 bytes
-    0xaf | CMD [NTYP1] / [4 addrs] / read 527 bytes

 NSRCL:  Source address for NAND transfers.
 Actual address is calculated as (SFR_A3<<8+SFR_A2)*8.

 NSRCH:  Source address for NAND transfers, high byte.

-NTYP1:  Used in some "read" operations as the initial command type.
+NCMD1:  Used in some "read" operations as the initial command type.

-NTYP2:  Used in some "read" operations as the final command type.
+NCMD2:  Used in some "read" operations as the final command type.

 NADD0..4: NAND address registers.
 These define, in order, which address to specify when sending a NAND command.
 These registers are reset after each NAND command that uses addresses.
 For example, if you set NADD0..4 and then call NCMD6 (read status), this will not change the values of NADD0..4.
 As a special case, NCMD2 (read ID) seems to store some sort of data in NCMD0..4.
 The data it stores is not the actual NAND ID.